-You can use your Citrix Hypervisor environment for creating Layers, and for publishing layered images.
+You can use your Citrix Hypervisor environment to create Layers and publish layered images.
 Each Connector Configuration accesses a specific storage location in your Citrix Hypervisor environment.
-You may need more than one Citrix Hypervisor Connector Configuration to access the correct location for each purpose.
+You might need more than one Citrix Hypervisor Connector Configuration to access the correct location for each purpose.
 Further, you can publish each layered image to a location convenient to the system you provision with the published image.
-For more about Connectors, and Connector Configurations, see Connector configurations.
+For more information about Connectors and Connector Configurations, see Connector configurations.

-The Citrix Hypervisor architecture allows you to interact with individual servers or cluster of servers instead of a central management server.
-You manage Citrix Hypervisor by using command-line access or management software, such as XenCenter.
-You install XenCenter on your desktop and connect individually to each host or to a cluster of hosts.
+With the Citrix Hypervisor architecture, you can interact with individual servers or a cluster of servers instead of a central management server.
+You can manage Citrix Hypervisor by using command-line access or management software, such as XenCenter.
+You can install XenCenter on your desktop and connect individually to each host or a cluster of hosts.

-First time using Citrix App Layering appliance If you want to create App Layers by using a Citrix Hypervisor virtual machine, you need a Citrix Hypervisor Connector within App Layering.
-When publishing layered images to Citrix Hypervisor, you also need a Connector Configuration for each of your publishing locations.
+If you want to create App Layers by using a Citrix Hypervisor virtual machine, you need a Citrix Hypervisor Connector within App Layering.
+When you publish layered images to Citrix Hypervisor, you also need a Connector Configuration for each of your publishing locations.

 Creating a layer and publishing a layered image prompts you to select a connector configuration.
 If you don’t yet have the right connector configuration for the task, you can create one by clicking Add Connector Configuration on the Connectors page.

 Required information for Citrix Hypervisor Connector Configuration settings Configuring a connector for the Citrix Hypervisor lets you browse for the XenCenter Server, Data Store, and Host to use for a new configuration.

 The fields are case-sensitive.
 Any values that you enter manually must match the case of the object in Citrix Hypervisor, or the validation fails.

 - Citrix Hypervisor Configuration Name: A useful name to help identify and keep track of this connector configuration.